seeker_ii

 1. Select a voice — Open lane config (4A) to choose an output voice and configure its timbre.
 Click k3/the grid button on the Envelope param to edit visually.

 2. Play notes — The 6x6 square in the center is a scale keyboard (2A).
-It’s meant to make it easy to put your hands down and play something.
+It's meant to make it easy to put your hands down and play something.
 Bright keys are root notes, each vertical step is 4 scale degrees, each horizontal step is 1.
-These steps can be configured later.
+These steps can be configured in the Tape sub-mode home screen.

 3. Record a motif — Hold the record button (5B).
 A metronome appears above the keyboard and a piano roll on the Norns UI.
 Play a phrase.
 Press the record button (5B) again to stop the recording.
 It will begin looping.